dbmcclain/Lisp-Actors/README.md

 So every pathway in the supervised Actor must culminate with a SEND back to that TAG, to enable the next message in the FIFO queue to proceed.
 Messages sent to a SERIALIZER should include a customer argument.
 The reply from the supervised Actor back to the SERIALIZER gets forwarded to the original customer by the SERIALIZER.

+Debugging Actors code is challenging because for every delivered message to an Actor, there is no clue about who sent it.
+There is no call/return in Actor code.
+There is a kind of call/forward at play here.
+You tell the Actor where to send its results.

+Everything in an Actor body execution can be considered Atomic from the viewpoint of the Actors system.
+An instruction cycle consists of a message dispatch, then everything performed in the Actor body, and culminating in committing of SENDS and BECOME.
+It's when you have a chain of coordinated messages that you break atomicity in the Actor system.
+And that's precisely when you need to control concurrency.

+Concurrency can still be running at full speed elsewhere in the system, but along the logical thread under supervision by a SERIALIZER, there is only one concurrent thread of activity.
+Of course, the supervised Actor can spawn a whole slew of concurrent actions on its own.
+But no outside messages will be permitted until the Actor chain is ready, as signaled by replying to the SERIALIZER TAG.

 --- A Mental Model of an Ideal Actor Machine
 ---